The PWDCC is excited to offer an award program for competitive PWDCC member owners.

 The purpose of this program is to highlight the versatility of our breed and reward the PWDCC members who work so diligently to put titles on their dogs.
 The award will come in the form of a PWDCC logo badge with your dog’s performance event embroidered on it.
 These badges are suitable to sew on a piece of clothing, your training bag or form a collage to frame and hang on a wall.
 As well as being a symbol of your team’s partnership and accomplishments, these badges may just inspire other PWD owners to join the PWDCC and/or enter the wonderful world of dog sports.

-Since Water Work was the original purpose of our wonderful breed, a badge will be offered for every level of achievement in this sport: Junior Water Dog; Apprentice Water Dog; Working Water Dog; Courier Water Dog; Courier Water Dog Excellent; (Versatility just awarded prior to 2017) and Masters (effective 2017).
+Since Water Work was the original purpose of our wonderful breed, a badge will be offered for every level of achievement in this sport: Junior Water Dog; Apprentice Water Dog; Working Water Dog; Working Water Dog Excellent; Courier Water Dog; Courier Water Dog Excellent; (Versatility just awarded prior to 2017) and Masters (effective 2017).

 Commencing January 1, 2015 these badges are available to owners for each dog earning titles.
 Members must apply for their badges using the online application form (pwdcc.org).
-The fully completed application and the required documen-tation can be scanned/taken pictures of and sent via email or via mail to the Program Coordinator.
+The fully completed application and the required documentation can be scanned/pictures taken and sent via email or mail to the Program Coordinator following an annual spring eblast request.

 How many title badges can my dog get?